 Your wedding is almost here!
 It's been so fun planning and as it draws near, you release a big sigh of relief because planning is DONE!
 You’ve booked all your vendors and have chosen a photographer, the best one you can afford because you know they are going to be taking and editing the photos of the most important day of your life.
 By now, your budget is either maxed out or close to it, and there’s one tiny detail that you forgot, or pushed to the back burner:

 Argh!
-Now after months of exhausting planning, you still aren’t even done!
+Now after all these months, you still aren't even finished!
 Even more annoying is, you can’t believe how expensive your local artists rates are!
 Because after all, it’s “just makeup.”

 But it’s not “just makeup”.
 Ladies, we are talking about your FACE, on your WEDDING DAY.
-This is the most important day of your life and you are going to be constantly photographed, in your $2000+ gown, carrying your $250 bouquet, by the photographer you hired for a pretty penny.
+This is the most important day of your life and you are going to be constantly photographed, in your gown that cost you thousands of dollars, carrying your $250 bouquet, by the photographer you hired for a pretty penny.
 You are not going to be very happy if those photos come back and your face is just “meh.”
 Believe it or not, when your guests look at you, the first thing they are going to see is your face.
-Not your dress, or your flowers, or shoes or hair.
+Not your dress, or your flowers, or $550 shoes.
 Your FACE.
 Ditto when you reflect back on your photos in 10 years from now.
-It’s human nature!
-So even if you don’t wear makeup every day, or don’t think it matters, trust me, it MATTERS TODAY.
+So even if you don’t wear makeup every day, or think it doesn't matter, trust me, IT MATTERS TODAY.